michellejw/a3_HvT_MW/README.md

 ## Team Members

-1. Michelle Weirathmueller(michw)
+1. Michelle Weirathmueller (michw)
-2. Helena van Tol
+2. Helena van Tol (hmvantol)

-## Project Name
+## Oceanography visualization --> there's got to be a more exciting name... right?

 ![Thumbnail](thumbnail.png)
+We can put our own images in here...

 This is an example repository for your assignment 3 submission.
 (Put your a brief description of your final interactive visualization application and your dataset here.)